Dispatchers, except police, fire, and ambulance

 Add Data to Cart

 Data on higher education choices for Dispatchers, except police, fire, and ambulance from The Department of Education and Census Bureau.
-The most common major for Dispatchers, except police, fire, and ambulance is Business but a relatively high number of Dispatchers, except police, fire, and ambulance hold a major in Transportation.
+The most common major for Dispatchers, except police, fire, and ambulance is Business but the most specialized major according to RCA in 2021 were Transportation.

 Majors